LevinJ/CarND-Advanced-Lane-Lines/README.md

 ### Reflection
 A good lane-finding algorithm must be robust to changing light conditions, weather conditions, curvature of the road, type of road, and other vehicles on the road, and etc.
-The  pipeline algorithm described above works well on the project video and challenge video, and much crecdit must be given to various process/paramter tweaks targetting these two videos.
+The  pipeline algorithm described above works well on the project video and challenge video, but much crecdit must be given to various process/paramter tweaks targetting these two videos.
 In this sense, this project really inspires me to learn more and find out how a reliable lane finding solution used in real life can be implemented.